 Organizations develop applications with the prime intention of providing a smooth and friendly end-user experience.
 In this day and age, technology is moving at a fast pace, and people no longer have the time or patience to deal with slow responses.
 The ideal loading time for a mobile app is around two seconds.
-So if your app takes longer, you may already be losing customers!
-40% of users will refrain from a site that takes more than 3 seconds to load.
+So if your app takes longer, you may already be losing customers! will refrain from a site that takes more than 3 seconds to load.

 Why an app might be slow